 Nowadays hacking is one of the main issue faced by the web hosting industry and due to this, the site’s reputation will go down.
-Also, it will affect the web server IP’s reputation too.
-So the server administrator will secure server to avoid losing the reputation.
+Also, it will affect the webserver IP’s reputation too.
+So web server security is very important.
+The server administrator will secure server to avoid losing the reputation.

 After Effects of Hacks